Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 | Health-check latency | <10 s | Full RBAC + DSIP probe sequence on LAN |

 Lab-validated, production-ready.
-These figures represent best-observed results under controlled conditions; actual performance varies with cluster load, network topology, and VM disk profiles.
+These values represent best-observed results under controlled conditions; actual performance varies with cluster load, network topology, and VM disk profiles.

 11. Compatibility matrix